City-to-City Path Breakdown

 Bus Terminals in Seoul

-Cities on the Han
+Districts on the Han

 Below find a complete list of cities, counties, and provinces on the Han River.
 You can also find links the bike path breakdowns.

 Seoul Special City (서울특별시; Seoul-si) is the gravitational center of Korea.
 Like London is to the U.K., Paris is to France, everything flows to and from the megacity.
 It:

 - claims the headquarters of most Korean corporations.